GarethOates/az-arch-master-class/IaaS/02. Service Endpoints/README.md

 5. The deployment may take a few minutes to complete.
 After the deployment has succeeded, view your Virtual Network.

 6. You see the 2 subnets are created and if you click on a subnet, a Service Endpoint is enabled for Storage Account.

+7. Now lets test the storage account access.
+Go to the storage account we created using this template.
+Try to list the containers.
+But its shows the error as the service endpoint is enabled for the storage account.